 These are some of the important ways a PA bankruptcy law firm can help you in a Chapter 11 action:

 They would also be able to help you identify and preserve exemptions that will protect your assets.
 For example, there is a $1,000 exemption for tools of the trade so if you are an auto mechanic or baker, these items cannot be taken by creditors.
-In addition, Pennsylvania has broad homestead exemptions so many homeowners can protect their homes, even if their homes are worth several hundred thousand dollars.
+In addition, Philadelphia has broad homestead exemptions so many homeowners can protect their homes, even if their homes are worth several hundred thousand dollars.

 If the need arises, they can help you prepare for and attend creditors meetings so that you can ask to have debts discharged.
 An experienced attorney has seen many types of debt claims so they know how to spot problems with the creditor’s proof of claim or validity of an objection.